iter8-tools/docs/docs/tutorials/load-test-grpc.md

 ***

 Assert experiment outcomes, view experiment report, view experiment logs, and cleanup as described in [your first experiment](../getting-started/your-first-experiment.md).
 As in the case of the HTTP load test, you can configure the load profile and SLOs in a flexible manner.
-Please refer to the [gRPC task](grpc.md) for more details.
+Please refer to the [grpc task](grpc.md) for more details.